JUB-Yoush/personal-site/src/routes/blog/ft-fa25.md

 Gyro did kind of trivialize headshots but I still found the game to be plenty difficult, must be that adaptive difficulty I've heard so much about.
 The game is campy and odd, It feels a lot like devil may cry because it was devil may cry.
 Ashley isn't that frustrating to manage, I mean it's not fun, I didn't enjoy doing it, but it's not has horrible as I was prepared for after around 20 years of her being used as an example of terrible escort missions.
 The Tank controls don't really make much sense now that the game has the third person camera but they feel fine once you get used to them.

 I should finally play Signalis.

 ## Boris live in Toronto
+Boris Heavymetal is heavy and metal.
+I'm sure Boris as a band name sounds really cool to Japanese people and not like a regular dude's name.
+Similar to Tina being re-named to Terria in the international versions of FF6.

-Boris Heavymetal is heavy and metal, I wore my parappa the rapper hat to the venue and was greeted by many a smoking goth person.
+I wore my parappa the rapper hat to the venue and was greeted by many a smoking goth person.
 They all liked the hat though.
 My first metal concert, First time someone's brought out a double neck guitar.
 Their encore was the entirety of Feebacker which is funny.
 The Feedbacker in Ultrakill is actually what brought me to the band in the first place.

 Flood is on streaming now go stream it.
 ## Anamanaguchi live in Toronto